 This was the only school in Transylvania .
 Each village would pay for one student to be educated here so that he could share that knowledge with the rest of the villagers on his return.

 Brasov’s first line of defense, these towers were built in the 15th century.
-Located outside the city walls there were originally 4 of these 11 metre high towers.
+Located outside the city walls there were originally 4 of these 11 meter high towers.

-The black tower is actually white but was named the ‘Black Tower’ after it was struck by lightening on the 23rd of July 1559
+The black tower is actually white but was named the ‘Black Tower’ after it was struck by lightning on the 23rd of July 1559

 The city turned the towers into tourist attractions in 2003 when tourism became a main source of income for Brasov.